jmilkiewicz/OverheadCourse/index.markdown

 ## Dates
 Training will be provided from Friday 23rd to Monday 26th of June.

-Friday/Monday we will have afternoon/evening sessions (starting at 17:00 at earliest)
+Friday/Monday we will have afternoon/evening sessions (starting at 17:00 at earliest) and Saturday/Sunday we will start from morning 10/11:00.

 ## Location
 On Friday,Sunday and Monday we will train in <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a>, Königshorster Str.
 11-15, 13439 Berlin